-Continues ASC 212 with emphasis on production cattle feeding in large and medium size operations.
+Continues ASC212 with emphasis on production cattle feeding in large and medium size operations.
 The mechanics and management of feeding operations in Logan County are observed and studied.
-Three major areas are emphasized: 1) Feedlot layout and design, 2) Nutrition, and 3) Health.
+Three major areas are emphasized: feedlot layout and design, nutrition, and health.
 (Contact hours - 45)

 AGP 280 - Production Ag.
-Internship 1-2 Credits
+Internship 0-12 Credits